 Our Story

-Founded by Talia Chain, Sadeh is the first Jewish community farm in the United Kingdom and Europe.
+Founded by Talia Chain, Sadeh is the UK’s Jewish community farm.
 Inspired by her fellowship experience at Adamah, a Jewish farm – based program in upstate New York, Talia saw the need for a British equivalent.
 Under her leadership it has evolved into an inclusive environmental community contextualised within the principles of Jewish ethics and culture.

 Our History